Visnu-Pandian/HenHacks-2025/test/test-outputs/prompt.md

 I want this week to start from Sunday, June 09, 2025, and end on Saturday, June 15, 2025.
 The time zone for all provided dates and times is EST.

+Normal waking hours are from None specified to None specified in the defined timezone.
+All tasks should be allotted within these waking hours.
+If a task goes beyond the waking hours, the task should be allotted to the next day.

 **Tasks:**
 * Title: Task 1
 	  Description: Description for Task 1
 	  Duration: 2 hour
+	 Quantity: 2 times,
 * Title: Task 2
 	  Description: Description for Task 2
 	  Duration: 3 hour
+	 Quantity: 3 times,
 * Title: Task 3
 	  Description: Description for Task 3
 	  Duration: 4 hour
+	 Quantity: 4 times,
 * Title: Task 4
 	  Description: Description for Task 4
 	  Duration: 1 hour
-* Title: Task 5
-	  Description: Description for Task 5
-	  Duration: 2 hour
-* Title: Task 6
-	  Description: Description for Task 6
-	  Duration: 3 hour
-* Title: Task 7
-	  Description: Description for Task 7
-	  Duration: 4 hour
-* Title: Task 8
-	  Description: Description for Task 8
-	  Duration: 1 hour
-* Title: Task 9
-	  Description: Description for Task 9
-	  Duration: 2 hour
+	 Quantity: 5 times,

 **Blocked Times:**
+The following times have already been allotted and so tasks must not be placed during these times:
 None specified

-Normal waking hours are from None specified to None specified in the defined timezone.
-Allot breaks and meals as needed.

 Do not just stack all the tasks at the start of the day.
 Scatter them throughout the available time slots.

-**Heuristics:** (Provide a list of rules for scheduling tasks, including prioritization, handling overlaps, and any other relevant criteria.
-Be as specific as possible.
-Examples:)
+**Heuristics:**
+Use the heuristics as guidelines for optimizing the schedule for the user's benefit:

-* "Prioritize tasks with shorter durations."
+* Prioritize tasks with shorter durations.
 * Leave "transition time" between tasks to avoid back-to-back scheduling.
 Ideally, they should be about 15 minutes, but use your best judgment.
+* Attempt to spread the tasks out among the week as evenly as possible.
+* If it seems that a task needs to be completed during business hours, schedule it during business hours (9AM to 5PM).

 **Output Requirements:**